(Translate this site)

 Destiny calls us, for this to share.

+The woman looked familiar.
 And I remembered my dream.

-I'd dreamed of Sue Anne, while in reality this...thing had been with me.
-I trembled in a confused mix of emotion.
-Anger, loss, humiliation, fear.
+I'd dreamed of Sue Anne, while in reality this...thing had been with me; I trembled in a confused mix of emotion: anger, loss, humiliation, fear.

 Come come, my love,